ISAITB/gitb/README.md

 * db.default.rooturl="jdbc:mysql://localhost/"
 * db.default.name="gitb"

+Note that if running with a VM-based Docker DB "localhost" would need to be replaced with typically "192.168.99.100".

 ### Redis Server
 By default, it assumed that there is a Redis Server available at the `127.0.0.1:6379` address.
 This can be configured by setting the parameters in `gitb-ui/conf/application.conf`:

 * redis.host = "127.0.0.1"
 * redis.port = 6379

+Similarly, if Redis is running via a VM-based Docker machine replace "127.0.0.1" with (typically) "192.168.99.100".

 ### GITB Engine
 To run the tests, an instance of the GITB Engine should be up and running.
 The **Testbed Service** endpoint for the GITB Engine instance can be configured by setting the `testbed.service.url` parameter in `gitb-ui/conf/application.conf`.